ONLINE BANKING LOGIN

 Frederick Staudmyer is the Executive Vice President and Chief Administrative Officer of Patriot Bank, N.A., overseeing human resources, retail and deposit operations, corporate governance, the customer support center, property development and facilities management.
 He is also Corporate Secretary of the board and has served as Patriot’s Chief Human Resources Officer since November 2014.

 Mr. Staudmyer previously served as Assistant Dean at Cornell University’s Johnson Graduate School of Management.
 Bringing more than 30 years of human resources, general management and corporate leadership experience, he has served at leading financial institutions where he directed talent acquisition and development, including this role at Chase Manhattan Bank, now JPMorgan Chase.
 He also served as President and COO at a national legal services and staffing company for over seven years.

 Mr. Staudmyer earned his MBA from the Johnson Graduate School of Management at Cornell and his Bachelor of Science at Cornell’s School of Industrial & Labor Relations.
 He has served on the board of directors at the MBA Career Services Council and as an Advisory Council Member of Cornell University’s Entrepreneurial and Personal Enterprise Program.

-Samuel Davis became Executive Vice President and Chief Credit Officer of Patriot Bank, N.A. in April 2013, overseeing the Bank’s loan portfolio, lending activities and compliance as well as ensuring operating policies, procedures, objectives and goals.
+David Christiansen became Executive Vice President and Chief Credit Officer of Patriot Bank in June 2018, overseeing the Bank’s loan portfolio, lending activities and compliance as well as ensuring operating policies, procedures, objectives and goals.

 She joined the Patriot team in 2015, and today serves as Chair of the Bank’s Compliance & Enterprise Risk Committee, as well as a member of its Audit, Steering and CRA Committees.
 She holds a Certified Regulator Compliance Manager certification, a highly regarded recognition by the American Bankers Association.